-Contact Jim Walker for any questions regarding your registration, transfer, or refund.
+Contact Jim Walker for any questions regarding your registration.

-This ride starts out through the flat lands of Irvine before heading south.
-Your first climb is up Alton Parkway.
-From there you head south riding the rolling hills of Lake Forest and Mission Viejo on your way to the first rest stop in San Juan Capistrano.
+The day begins in the cool early morning through the flat lands of Irvine before a short climb up to Portola and then heading south.
+You’ll pedal through the rolling hills of Lake Forest and Mission Viejo on your way to rest stop #1 in San Juan Capistrano.

-You continue south to Capistrano Beach and along Pacific Coast Highway with the ocean on your right and a nice flat stretch into San Clemente.
-The ride takes you through San Clemente to the Bike Trail, Old Pacific Coast Highway and past the San Onofre nuclear generating plant into the San Onofre state Park.
-The park is normally crowded, so watch for slow moving vehicles and fast moving kids.
-Exiting the park you will ride through the north section of Camp Pendleton getting the opportunity to ride on a smooth and fast concrete runway ending up at rest stop #2.
+You’ll continue south to Capistrano Beach and along Pacific Coast Highway with the ocean on your right and a nice flat stretch into San Clemente.
+The route then takes you through San Clemente to the bike trail, Old Pacific Coast Highway past the San Onofre Plant and through the State Park.
+The last section of the bike trail is on the very smooth and fast concrete runway, ending up at rest stop #2 at Las Pulgas Rd.

-This next section is probably the most scenic riding along the coast through the beach cities of Carlsbad, Encinitas, Solana & Del Mar with views of the Pacific Ocean.
-Leaving Del Mar you are approaching the last major climb up Torrey Pines Grade and the last rest stop.
-Enjoy the cold refreshments in preparation for the remaining miles, mostly downhill.
+This next section is probably the most scenic riding with the cool breeze and views of the Pacific Ocean through the beach cities of Carlsbad, Encinitas, Solana Beach and Del Mar.
+Leaving Del Mar you are approaching the last major climb up Torrey Pines Grade.
+Be sure to smile for the PhotoCrazy photo opportunity and enjoy the cold popsicle at the top!
+You've earned it!

 You will then make a U turn down Torrey Pines and back towards Carlsbad.
 You will be greeted with a medal, music, food and refreshments as you celebrate in Rouleur Beer Garden.
 Cheers!
 Your 1st beer and the souvenir glass is on us!

 Your bike will be safely transported back to Irvine.
 When you are ready, you will catch a luxury bus with your friends back to Irvine.